Yar Kravtsov

 Nothing clever.
 Just honest inputs.

-COPY order is part of the architecture
+COPY order is architecture

 This line: